pottencial-workshop/skills-customize-your-github-copilot-experience-anderson-pottencial/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objetivo

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game using Python strings, loops, and user input.
+You will practice string manipulation, loops, conditionals, and random selection while creating an interactive game experience.

-## � What You'll Build
+## 📝 Tarefas

+### 🛠️	Create Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Develop a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+The game should provide an engaging user experience with clear feedback and visual progress indicators.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select words from a predefined list of at least 10 words
+- Display the word as underscores initially (e.g., "_ _ _ _ _")
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept single letter guesses from the user
+- Update the display to show correctly guessed letters
-- Track incorrect guesses remaining
+- Track and display remaining incorrect attempts (start with 6 attempts)
-- End when word is guessed or attempts exhausted
+- Show all previously guessed letters
-- Display win/lose messages
+- Display appropriate win or lose messages
+- Ask if the player wants to play again